optimisedu/yt-dlp-.config/README.md

  - Added additional comments re setting options. (edit for clarity)
  - Updated readme.md

 This is one of my current config files for yt-dlp. it works but you will probably want to customise yourself.

 ## Audio Focussed

 Audio is more important for me than video.
 Some suggestions have been given but these are my settings.
 If there is any popularity I will give some child configs.
 I have tried to comment up some suggestions.

+- compatible with Termux on android, fully cross platform.
+- Unlimitedly extendable with python
 - Verbose by default: If you are getting errors you will want to know.
 (Remove this setting on first use)
 - Drag and drop, run yt-dlp once, then remove the dryrun flag
-- Unlimitedly extendable with python
-- Chunked, optimal for my machine, won't be optimal for everybodies
+- Chunked, optimal for my machine, tweak to find the sweet spot on your system (low on old systems or phones)
 - Metadata kept for postprocessing.
 With termux use that might be undesirable
 - 30 fps should be plenty fast.
-Don't be stupid wkith filesize save time and data
+Don't be stupid wkith filesize save time and data un;ess you know what you are doing and have a usecase for downloading videos at a refresh rate faster than the human eye can register - 30fps is what average tv's run at.
 - regex matching suggestions for different usecases